ampproject/amphtml/extensions/amp-sidebar/1.0/amp-sidebar-1.0.md

   <tr>
     <td width="40%"><strong>Description</strong></td>
     <td>
-    A sidebar provides a way to display meta content intended for temporary access (navigation links, buttons, menus, etc.).The sidebar can be revealed by a button tap while the main content remains visually underneath.
+    A sidebar provides a way to display meta content intended for temporary access (navigation links, buttons, menus, etc.).
+The sidebar can be revealed by a button tap while the main content remains visually underneath.
-    However, optional attributes that accept media queries can be used to display meta content in other parts of the site. `dock` makes the sidebar always visible at a certain media query.
-Whereas, `<nav toolbar="">` allows for content within the sidebar to be displayed on other parts of the main content.
     </td>
   </tr>
   <tr>